logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/troubleshooting-web-automation/why-can-t-i-execute-web-automated-tests-with-testarchitect.md

 keywords: "FAQ, unable to execute web automated test"
 ---

-**A**: One possible reason is that you have not enabled or installed the TestArchitect Automation Agent in your web browser.
+A: One possible reason is that you have not enabled or installed the TestArchitect Automation Agent in your web browser.
 This step is essential to executing web automated tests.
 To solve this issue, follow the steps below:

--   **Case 1**: If you installed your browser prior to installing TestArchitect, the TestArchitect Automation Agent was automatically installed in your browser.
+-   Case 1: If you installed your browser prior to installing TestArchitect, the TestArchitect Automation Agent was automatically installed in your browser.
 However, you still need to configure settings to enable the TestArchitect Automation Agent.

     1. For Google Chrome \(see [TestArchitect Automation Agent in Google Chrome](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/preparing-google-chrome-for-web-testing/)\).